as/wire9/README.md

 At least one Width or Type must be defined per member.
 Endianness defaults to LE (little-endian).

-# Example 1
+# Example 1: Conformant types
+A conformant type is a type that is described by the value of another type, usually this type is an aggregate (i.e., a slice) and conforms to the length specified by a preceeding value.

-Conformant type Length prefixed string.
-Members preceeding other members in wire definitions may indicate the width of the members it preceeds.
+Members preceeding other members in wire definitions may indicate the width of the members they preceed.
 ```
 package main